 Caching persists data between the same job in different workflows, allowing you to reuse the data from expensive fetch operations from previous jobs.
 After an initial job run, future pipelines will run faster as they will not need to redo the work (provided your cache has not been invalidated).

 A prime example of a caching strategy is using a cache with dependency managers, such as Yarn, Bundler, or Pip.
 When dependencies are restored from a cache, commands like

 yarn install will only need to download new dependencies (if any), instead of re-downloading every dependency on every build.

 Because caches are global within a project, a cache saved on one branch will be used by jobs run on other branches.
 Caches should only be used for data that is suitable to share across branches.

-- For more information on caching dependencies, including race conditions, managing caches, expiration, and using cache keys, see the Caching Dependencies page.
+- For more information on caching dependencies, including race conditions, managing caches, and using cache keys, see the Caching Dependencies page.

 There are several common ways that your configuration can be optimized to ensure you are getting the most out of your network and storage usage.
 For example, when looking for opportunities to reduce data usage, consider whether specific usage is providing enough value to be kept.
-In the cases of caches, this can be quite easy to compare.
+In the case of caches, this can be quite easy to compare.
 Does the developer or compute time-saving from the cache outweigh the cost of the download and upload?